-The UK’s Data protection rules are set to dramatically change with the introduction of the EU’s General Data Protection Regulation (GDPR) on 25th May 2018.
-The new regulations will involve significant changes to how organisations process data.
-The new restrictions being brought mean that there will greater penalties for failing to meet data protection regulations.
-The introduction of GDPR will have a serious impact on how your data is processed and stored and not just for employees but also for contractors and job applicants.
+The UK’s Data protection rules changed with the introduction of the EU’s General Data Protection Regulation (GDPR) on 25th May 2018.
+The new regulations meant significant changes to how organisations process data, with new restrictions meaning greater penalties for failing to meet data protection regulations.
+GDPR has had a serious impact on how your data is processed and stored – and not just for employees but also for contractors and job applicants.

 Breaching the law could subject a company to significant fines of up to €20 million, or 4% of an organisations’ global annual turnover, whichever is higher.

-The major changes that GDPR will have on HR information are:
+The major changes that GDPR have on HR information are:

-1. Data protection by design and default – A new approach to data that will require organisations to embed privacy considerations in both operational and strategic HR practices.
+- Data protection by design and default – A new approach to data that requires organisations to embed privacy considerations in both operational and strategic HR practices.
 Employers need to ensure that only personal data necessary for each specific purpose is processed.
 This includes ensuring that:

 • the extent of processing is limited to that necessary for each purpose;